CÔTE D'IVOIRE

 Highly prospective, under-explored tenure

-Atlantic Lithium intends to apply its proven track record of lithium exploration, discovery and evaluation in tropical weathering environments to its portfolio in Côte d’Ivoire to support the Company’s strategic objective of becoming a leading producer of spodumene in Africa.
+Leveraging operational synergies with its activities in Ghana, Atlantic Lithium is applying its proven track record of lithium exploration, discovery and evaluation in tropical weathering environments, which has enabled the Company’s progress at Ewoyaa, to its portfolio in Côte d’Ivoire.

 Historical country-wide mineral occurrence mapping undertaken during the 1960s and 1970s by SODEMI (Société pour le Développement Minier de la Côte d’Ivoire) identified one of only two spodumene occurrences across the entire country at the time within the Rubino licence, which occurs within a broad belt of columbite, tantalum, tin and beryl occurrences that cross both the Rubino and Agboville licences.